A Custom Home Building Guide

 Stick building is slower than panelized construction, which means your new home is sitting unenclosed and unfinished while exposed to the elements.
 And all the while, additional time racks up interest on your construction loan.

 Drafting and design of stick-built homes can be done by either an architect -- a $5,000-$10,000 up-front cost for the customer -- or offered by the builder.
-Choosing the right designer here can make or break the entire project.
-The smallest oversight of engineering details can result in drywall cracking, floor bounce, or other structural issues.

 Download This Guide